Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 HA for scheduler (A/B mode).
 So, that in case of no response from active scheduler (e.g. on node failure) another one becomes active.
-If more than one scheduler will be used then scheduler election mode should be switched on (parameter `leader-elect=true`).
+If more than one scheduler will be used then scheduler election mode should be switched on (parameter `leader-elect=true`) otherwise there can be race condition between schedulers.
+It is better not to run scheduler on same node as controller because in case of node outage IP fail-over will take more time.

-# IPs distribution in Daemon Set mode
+# IPs distribution in Claims mode

-There can be different rules of IPs distribution among controllers (i.e. nodes).
+There can be different rules of IPs distribution among controllers (i.e. nodes) in Claims mode.
 This is controlled by `nodefilter` parameter.
 Default rule is to distribute IPs evenly among all the controllers (`nodefilter=fair`).
 Alternative rule is `nodefilter=first-alive` where all IPs will be spawned on the first available controller (i.e. node).
-Daemon Set mode with `first-alive` rule is similar to Simple mode but with more responsive and correct fail-over.
+Claims mode with `first-alive` rule is similar to Simple mode but with more responsive and correct fail-over.

+# Parameters

+Next command-line parameters are available in Claims mode for controller module:
+* `iface` - interface that will be used to assign IP addresses (default "eth0").
+* `hb` - how often to send heartbeats from controllers (default 2 sec).
+* `kubeconfig` - kubeconfig to use with kubernetes client (default "").
+* `mask` - mask part of network CIDR (default "32").
+* `resync` - interval to resync state for all ips (default 20 sec).

+Next command-line parameters are available in Claims mode for scheduler module:
+* `kubeconfig` - kubeconfig to use with kubernetes client (default "").
+* `mask` - mask part of network CIDR (default "32").
+*	`nodefilter` - node filter to use while dispatching IP claims; it controls IPs distribution between controllers (default "fair").
+* `monitor`, 4*time.Second, how often to check controllers liveness (default 4 sec).